The five highest fines in July 2024

 2nd AS Watson Health & Beauty Continental Europe, Netherlands: 600,000 euros

-The Dutch data protection authority Autoriteit Persoonsgegevens (AP) has imposed a fine of 600,000 euros on the company behind the drugstore chain Kruidvat.
+The Dutch data protection authority Autoriteit Persoonsgegevens (AP) has filed a complaint against the company behind the drugstore chain Kruidvat.
+Fine was imposed in the amount of 600,000 euros.

 The company also created personal profiles of visitors by collecting data such as location, pages visited, products added and purchased, and recommendations clicked on.
 The data collected included sensitive information such as pregnancy tests, contraceptives and medications, which allowed for a detailed and invasive profile of visitors.

 In addition, the cookie banner on Kruidvat.nl contained consent boxes ticked by default, which is not permitted.
-Visitors to the website had to go through several steps to reject the cookies.
+Visitors to the website had to go through several steps to accept the Cookies to be rejected.

 Source: Notice of fine Autoriteit Persoonsgegevens